Information to citizens of countries subject to the visa requirement

 Citizens of countries that are subject to the visa requirement must always hold a visa when entering the Schengen area.
 Those holding a valid residence permit issued by a Schengen country do not need a separate visa.

-Issuance of visas is provided for in the Schengen countries by the Visa Code (810/2009/EC), which is a Regulation of the European Parliament and of the Council.
-It is applied in all Schengen countries.
+Issuance of visas is provided for in the Schengen countries by the Visa Code (810/2009/EC).
+The follow-up of the period of stay was clarified by issuing Regulation (EU) No 610/2013, in which months are replaced by days.

 - Check-up if you need a visa in the Schengen area and travel documents accepted by Finland